-A creative, people-focussed person will respond better to you engaging them on a social and personal level, perhaps by asking them to reflect on the effect of their behaviour on others and ways they could improve.
+A creative, people-focused person will respond better to you engaging them on a social and personal level, perhaps by asking them to reflect on the effect of their behaviour on others and ways they could improve.

 Incentives can be useful, but they don’t have to be money or a bonus (bonuses can have a negative effect on behaviour if people don’t get what they feel they deserve or are entitled to).
 Find things that people care about and are motivated by.
-It might be career progression, or recognition by the business or their colleagues.
+It might be career progression or recognition by the business or their colleagues.

 We’re all human